 CVD is possible over large areas, but the growth of single crystal diamond is only possible on other single crystals and thus is limited by the available substrate.
 Growth of diamond on non diamond substrates results in polycrystalline material, a film comprising of many smaller crystals.
 The size of these crystals determines many of their properties, from very close to the best single crystal diamond to graphitic like properties.
 Thus material properties can be manipulated by the growth process in many ways.

 CVD is an area of active research at Cardiff Diamond Foundry (see details of our growth facility here).
 We focus on developing solutions that are not commercially available, such as the integration of diamond with novel materials (such as GaN) and in-situ monitoring.
 We also specialise in doping with boron, superconductivity as well as post growth planarisation (see CMP).
-We have a long track record developing Nanocrystalline Diamond (NCD), a thin film version of diamond with many of the extreme properties of diamond but at drastically reduced cost.
+We have a long track record developing Nanocrystalline Diamond (NCD, see below), a thin film version of diamond with many of the extreme properties of diamond but at drastically reduced cost.
 Below are some examples of the materials we grow and process.